To Signia Library overview

 • BOMD 2.0 technology is enabled by the unique low-latency, wide-bandwidth ear-to-ear communication (e2e 4.0) provided by the Signia Integrated Xperience (IX) platform.

-• BOMD 2.0 delivers five times the speech enhancement in noise compared to key competitors, due to a 7 dB improvement in directional benefit.
+• BOMD 2.0 delivers five times the speech enhancement in noise compared to key competitors, including a newly released instant-fit CIC/ITE hearing aid, due to a 7 dB improvement in directional benefit.

 • Activation of BOMD 2.0 provides a significant improvement of speech understanding in noise.